SymmetricDevs/Dev-Docs/src/contributing/git-for-dummies.md

 Download an instance of Supersymmetry from GitHub and import it into a Minecraft launcher (e.g. Prism Launcher).

-Open the Minecraft instance directory.

 Create a fork of Supersymmetry for your own development needs.
 This can be done through your web browser, desktop GitHub client, or the GitHub CLI.

-In your instance directory, delete all folders that have matching names with your forked repository.
-Afterwards,clone your forked repository in the directory.
-This is to let Git know that you will be making edits within your instance folder.
+Clone the forked repository.
+Point your instance path at the cloned repository.
+You can then run packwiz to download the necessary mods for running the client.

-If you would like to sync your directory with the  Supersymmetry repository, you can run:
+If you would like to sync your repository with the upstream Supersymmetry repository, you can run:

 ```